 Both breeds can become highly destructive if they become bored or are left on their own for long periods of time.
 It goes without saying that they could cause a significant amount of damage in a short space of time if they were to become restless.
 Both these breeds need companionship, so if you have to leave them at home a lot you should consider a less intense breed.

-Generally the Dogo Argentino and the APBT are healthy dogs without too many major concerns.
-The Dogo Argentino is estimated to live between the ages of 9 – 15, whereas the APBT lives slightly longer at 12 – 16.
-Both breeds are known to suffer with skin allergies.
+Generally, the Dogo Argentino and the APBT are healthy dogs without too many major concerns.
+The Dogo Argentino is estimated to live between the ages of 9 to 15, whereas the APBT lives slightly longer at 12 to 16.
+Both breeds are known to suffer from skin allergies.

 The APBT’s main health concerns that he is tested for are Cerebellar Abiotrophy and Hip Dysplasia.
 Physical impairment and mobility are affected by Cerebellar Abiotrophy, as this is where the part of the brain that controls coordination and balance is damaged, less commonly it can also cause cognitive impairment.
 Hip Dysplasia is an abnormal formation of the hip joint, which can lead to crippling arthritis.

 It is estimated that around 10% of Dogo Argentinos are born deaf.
 The reason the percentage is so high is that they are pure white in color.
 Pigment-related deafness can occur in other breeds too, such as the English Bull Terrier.
 All reputable breeders are required to conduct a BAER test, which is an electrodiagnostic test that examines the components of his ears to identify if he is deaf.

 Hypothyroidism, which is where the gland that controls metabolism and energy levels is ineffective, can also affect this breed but he is not required to be tested for it.